ChristianRiesen/otp/README.md

 // $key is a 6 digit number, coming from the User
 // Assuming this is present and sanitized
-// Allows for some timedrift (2 keys before and
+// Allows for a 1 code time drift by default
-// 2 keys after the present one) if ($otp->checkTotp(Base32::decode($secret), $key)) {
+// Third parameter can alter that behavior if ($otp->checkTotp(Base32::decode($secret), $key)) {
     // Correct key
     // IMPORTANT!
 Note this key as being used